colintran2021/colintran2021/README.md

 ### Hi there 👋
+Hello my name is Colin Tran.
+I am currently a third year student.
+I am majoring in Computer Science.
+I am interested in learning software and the uses of github.
+I am working on this assignment.
+My favorite hobby is gaming.
 <!--
 **colintran2021/colintran2021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.